-

 “Peacemakers” sidebar: Eliot’s egoic ontology

-A short post to accompany the Primitive Peacemakers series, with some quotes from Middlemarch that otherwise wouldn’t make it in.
-Eliot repeatedly returns to the observation that individuals’ sense of the world—from morality to category to truth—is by default egocentric.
-This, in my read, is a logical extension of pragmatism from the level of cultural…
+To each soul belongeth another world; to each soul is every other soul a back-world.
+(Nietzsche) Eliot repeatedly returns to the observation that individuals’ sense of the world—from morality to category to truth—is by default egocentric.
+This, in my read, is a logical extension of pragmatism from the level of cultural relevance to individual relevance.…